vectorgrp/sil-kit/docs/simulation/simulation.rst

 A participant that uses the lifecycle service may choose to coordinate its state with other participants by creating the |ILifecycleService| with |OperationMode_Coordinated|.
 In that case, they will align their participant state based on the current system state until they reach :cpp:enumerator:`CommunicationInitialized<SilKit::Services::Orchestration::ParticipantState::CommunicationInitialized>`.

-Once the system state also changes to CommunicationInitialized, the communication between all participants via :cpp:class:`DataPublisher<SilKit::Services::PubSub::IDataPublisher>` and :cpp:class:`DataSubscriber<SilKit::Services::PubSub::IDataSubscriber>` is possible.
+Once the system state also changes to CommunicationInitialized, the communication between all participants via PubSub / RPC is possible.
 This information is propagated to the user if they registered the callback via :cpp:func:`SetCommunicationReadyHandler()<SilKit::Services::Orchestration::ILifecycleService::SetCommunicationReadyHandler()>`.
 Once the callback is finished, the participant state changes to :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::ParticipantState::ReadyToRun>`.
 The participant will wait for the system state to change to :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::SystemState::ReadyToRun>` as well and then proceeds to the :cpp:enumerator:`Running<SilKit::Services::Orchestration::ParticipantState::Running>` state.